Holiday Accident Claims *

 Ensure that you request copies of any incident reports you complete and sign as proof that you reported the accident.
-This is important for when you make your holiday accident claim *.
+This is important for when you make your claim *.

 3. Medical Records

-Upon your return to Ireland, if you are going to proceed with a holiday accident claim * , the first thing you should do is to contact a holiday claims solicitor * for advice on how best to proceed.
+Upon your return to Ireland, if you are going to proceed with a claim *, the first thing you should do is to contact an accident abroad solicitor * for advice on how best to proceed.

-If you are to proceed with a holiday accident claim * you may be entitled to claim compensation for the accident and added expenses you incurred, these claims are called damages:
+If you are to proceed with a holiday accident claim * you may be entitled to pursue a claim for the accident and added expenses you incurred, these claims are called damages:

 General Damages: Non-financial damages such as pain and suffering and/or physical and emotional damage following an accident or illness on holiday

-Special Damages: Out of pocket expenses incurred as a result of an accident on holiday for example, loss of earnings (if you were out of work), medical bills abroad and in Ireland, added travel costs as a result of the accident, for example, travel to and from hospital or last minute travel arrangements to travel home.
+Special Damages: Out of pocket expenses incurred as a result of an accident on holiday for example, loss of earnings (if you were out of work), medical bills abroad and in Ireland, which may be a financial burden for people who have sustained an accident abroad with no travel insurance, added travel costs as a result of the accident, for example, travel to and from the hospital or last-minute travel arrangements to travel home.